PaoloMazzon/Astro/docs/GettingStarted.md

 [Asset Compiler](AssetCompiler.md) for info on how to automate asset management.
 Feel free to play around with the demo game.

+## Packaging Your Game

+Once you wish to ship your game, you may either just ship the code and assets as they are, or alternatively you may use `Packer.exe` to package your game into a single file and executable.
+See [Pak](Pak.md) for more details.

 -----------

 [Getting Started](GettingStarted.md) | [API Reference](API.md)